jjackson12/VgammaTuplizer/README.md

 ```

 ### for running on MC...
-Set the proper flags in python/ntuplizerOptions_2017MC_cfi.py
+Set the proper flags in python/ntuplizerOptions_generic_cfi.py or change import at the beginning of config_generic to point to python/ntuplizerOptions_MC2017_cfi.py

 ```
 cmsRun config_2017MC.py